 If you're looking at how to wash trainers, they probably really do need washing.
-It's true that trainers – and footwear in general – don't need cleaning nearly as much as your clothes, but regular wear does result in trainers that look (and smell) less than fresh.
+It's true that trainers – and footwear in general – don't need cleaning nearly as much as your clothes, but regular wear does result in shoes that look (and smell) less than fresh.

-Before you even think about bunging your trainers in a washing machine, think twice.
-Get it wrong and you will wreck your trainers; and if you were washing them because they were faulty and you were hoping for an exchange, be warned: putting them in a washing machine will almost certainly void your warranty.
+Before you even think about plunging your trainers in a washing machine, think twice.
+Get it wrong and you will wreck them; and if you were washing them because they were faulty and you were hoping for an exchange, be warned: putting them in a washing machine will almost certainly void your warranty.

 - Wrecked your machine already?
 See our pick of the best washing machines